-American Association of University Women, Washington, DC, 1992, shows that pupils' self esteem, confidence in abilities, expectations for life, interest in challenging courses and rewarding careers, and pursuits in math and science decline as they get older.
-Teachers may contribute to pupils' problems by giving them less attention or a lower quality of attention during class; therefore, teachers must be careful not to limit learners' potential in science by using gender-biased practices and learning materials.
+American Association of University Women, Washington, DC, 1992, shows that pupils' self esteem, confidence in abilities, expectations for life, interest in challenging courses and rewarding careers, and pursuits in maths and science decline as they get older.
+Teachers may contribute to pupils' problems by giving them less attention or a lower quality of attention

-Gill Judith (1994), indicates that middle school and high school pupils have positive attitudes toward learning materials.
-Students tend to improve on their performance as a result of using learning materials in science subjects.
+Gill Judith (1994), indicates that middle school and high school pupils have positive attitudes toward instructional materials.
+Students tend to improve on their performance as a result of using instructional materials in science subjects.

-Chuang (1999) in his study found that student with difference of gender and learning styles (field dependence/ field independence) perform on the ability to solve learning problems.
+Chuang (1999) in his study found that student with difference of gender and instructional styles (field dependence! field independence) perform on the ability to solve instructional problems.

-Mayer (1994) in his study shows that computer based animations can be used to promote scientific understanding.
+Mayer (1994) in his study shows that computer based animations can ceased to promote scientific understanding.
 Findings also reveal that students performed better on recall and problem solving test when both the verbal and visual systems were utilized.